 After a team develops a Lean mindset, continuous improvement becomes the glue that holds everything together.
 Every Lean management principle gets translated into action, influencing the way quality is perceived throughout the product development process.

-Thinking about your work in the context of the value stream and the workflow of the whole team, department or even company affects how you view your work and prioritize tasks.
+Thinking about your work in the context of the value stream and the team's workflow, department, or even company affects how you view your work and prioritize tasks.

 The continuous improvement culture needs to start influencing every work process, decision, and policy that shapes the workflow and the quality control system.